airamez/codando-live/SQL/SQL_Overview.md

     ![Report to hierarch](images/ReportToHierarch.png)

     ```sql
-    select e.EmployeeID, e.FirstName, manager.FirstName
+      select e.EmployeeID, e.FirstName,
+        m.EmployeeID as 'ManagerID', m.FirstName as 'ManagerFirstName'
         from Employees e
-      join Employees manager on manager.EmployeeID = e.ReportsTo
+        join Employees m on m.EmployeeID = e.ReportsTo
     ```

-  * Query 1 returning the result as a table
+  * Query 1: returning the result as a table

     ```sql
       declare @eveId int = (select EmployeeId from Employees where FirstName = 'Eve');
       with ReportingChain as (

         -- Base case
           select EmployeeID, FirstName, ReportsTo
           from Employees